3liz/formation-postgis/docs/join_data.md

 -- WHERE p.id IS NOT NULL OR z.id IS NOT NULL

 -- on regroupe sur les champs des communes
-GROUP BY c.id_commune, c.code_insee, c.nom
+GROUP BY c.id_commune, c.code_insee, c.nom, c.geom

 -- on ordonne par nom
 ORDER BY c.nom